-This is a higher power version of the model 25112 and is another excellent broadband design that can be used anywhere there is a need to transform 125 ohms balanced to 50 ohms unbalanced.
+This is a another excellent broadband design that can be used anywhere there is a need to transform 125 ohms balanced to 50 ohms unbalanced.
 It can be used at the feedpoint of a coaxial fed multiband loop as described below, but is also an excellent choice for Off Center Fed dipoles that are installed at a low height (typically 15-20 feet) where the feedpoint impedance will be lower than the normal 200 ohms.

 If the loop is installed low to the ground (8 feet minimum), 247 feet is the best overall length increasing to 251 feet as you reach and or exceed 40 feet in height.
 Modeling of this loop shows 6-8db of gain on 80 and 40m when installed at a minimum of 40 feet.
 SWR is typically below 2:1 on all the design bands with slightly higher SWR on WARC bands.
 Trim for best SWR at your normal operating frequency.

 For either length to operate as described, the loop should be installed in the clear as much as possible.
-This means avoiding wire runs over a house, garage, barn etc and with no large structures in close proximity!
+This means avoiding wire runs over a house, garage, barn, out buildings etc and with no large structures in close proximity (<30 feet).
 Adjustment of overall length will be required if installed over or near large structures and may cause higher than normal SWR on some bands.
 Use with wire lengths other than those shown will have unpredictable results.

 |Core Material|| Custom mix low permeability ferrites by Fair Rite Products for maximum bandwidth.

 Cores are coated and sealed for long term durability.